-Ai Weiwei, Anish Kapoor, Katalin Ladik and Olafur Eliasson have also announced their chosen charities to receive grants.
+Ai Weiwei, Anish Kapoor, Katalin Ladik and Olafur Eliasson announced their chosen charities to receive grants.

 (b.
 1967 in Copenhagen, Denmark)